ryansheehy0/Cheat_Sheets/C++/cpp.md

 - If you want to pass in a `const` you have to specify it in the argument.
 	- Ex: `void assignX(const int &x);`
+	- It is recommended to never use non-const references as function arguments.
 - An array argument is equivalent to a pointer to the first element of the array.
 	- `void func(int arr[]);` is the same as `void func(int *arr);`
 	- There is no special syntax in c++ for pass by value for an array argument.
+- When to use what style of argument.
 	- If the argument type is small, then do pass by value.
-- If the argument type is large(Greater than 8 bytes), and you don't want to modify, then use `const type& name` as an argument.
+	- If the argument type is large (greater than 8 bytes), and you don't want to modify it, then use a const reference.
+	- If the argument type is large, and you want to modify it, then use a pointer.

 ### [Optional arguments](#c)
 - Everything after the first optional arguments must also be optional arguments.